fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 > We recommend that you copy all the files/folders from the `fusioncharts-suite-xt > js` folder to your project folder.

-* The download package also contains the **jquery-fusioncharts.js** file under the `fusioncharts-suite-xt > integrations > jquery` folder.
+* The download package also contains the **jquery-fusioncharts.js** file in the `fusioncharts-suite-xt > integrations > jquery` folder.
 The folder structure is shown below:

 ![jQuery Js Folder]({% site.baseurl %}/gif/jquery-folder-structure.gif)